Our Progress in Odisha

 Ensuring Land Rights of Single Women

 In partnership with the Ganjam district administration, Landesa designed a Women’s Land Rights Facilitation Center and piloted it in one tehsil (sub-district).
 The primary objective of the program is to establish a responsive institutional delivery system to ensure women’s access to and control over land.
 The program relies on government Anganwadi workers (child and mother health workers) to identify single, landless rural women, such as widows and abandoned women, and help them receive land, training, job cards and other important government services through the Center.
 The program has helped to educate government officials about the needs of women-headed households, many of whom depend on support from their brothers or fathers to survive.
-The district administration, with Landesa’s support, scaled the program and now there are 23 Women Support Centers in Ganjam district and another 26 planned for a neighboring district.
+The district administration, with Landesa’s support, scaled the program and now there are 23 Women Support Centers in Ganjam district and more planned in Mayurbhanj, Koraput, and Kalahandi for a total of 76.

 Enhancing Livelihood Security